Top Palermo activities

 Read more

-Via Bandiera (Pass By)
+Via Bandiera (pass by)

 crossing via Bandiera where there is a typical open-air market